0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

 - Click on the transaction hash to view transaction details on [Polygonscan](https://amoy.polygonscan.com/).

+## GetBlock Polygon Faucet

+Head over to the [GetBlock Polygon Faucet](https://getblock.io/faucet/matic-amoy/) to acquire Amoy MATIC tokens using the GetBlock faucet.

+Please register or login to request free testnet tokens.

-!!! tip "Join the Polygon Discord community"
+!!! tip "Get additional tokens"
+    If you tweet about the [GetBlock Faucet](https://getblock.io/faucet/matic-amoy/), you can claim additional PoS Amoy testnet tokens.

+## Discord community

 Make sure to connect with the [Polygon Discord community](https://discord.gg/0xPolygon) for news, tips, and help.